 California Public Records Act (CPRA)

 The California Public Records Act protects the rights of journalists and members of the public to request information from government agencies.
-If you would like to request something from the FPPC, the material below will help you to understand how the process works.
+If you are interested in obtaining a record from the FPPC, the material below will help you to understand how the process works.

 Form 700's (Statement of Economic Interests)

-A commonly requested document are Form 700s for public officials; however, it’s not necessary to submit a CPRA request to obtain these forms.
+A commonly requested document is Form 700 for public officials; however, submitting a CPRA request to obtain these forms is unnecessary.
 To promote compliance and increase transparency in government, the Forms 700s for many local and state officials can be searched by the Form 700 Search

-To request a Form 700 that is not on our website, email press@fppc.ca.gov.
+To request a Form 700 that is not on our website, email us at press@fppc.ca.gov.

 Campaign Statements